ruslanmv/ruslanmv.github.io/_posts/2025-07-07-hello-watsonx-orchestrate.md

 MCP integration in watsonx Orchestrate is **toolkit-focused rather than agent-focused**.
 This means:

-**Supported**: Importing MCP servers as toolkits to provide tools for native agents **Not Supported**: Integrating complete MCP agents as standalone conversational agents
+**Supported**: Importing MCP servers as toolkits to provide tools for native agents **Not Supported**: Integrating complete MCP agents as standalone conversational agents.

 If you have an MCP server that provides tools, you can integrate those tools into watsonx Orchestrate native agents through the toolkit system.
 For complete agent integration, use the external agent patterns described above.